 The pages of script that Jack gave to Carl in the ship were actually part of Peter Jackson's personal copy of the King Kong (1933) script itself.
 As proof, Jackson revealed it in one of the film's post-production diaries "Pick Up Wraps".

-The hand-cranked motion-picture camera carried around by Black's Carl Denham, the movie maker, is an actual antique Bell & Howell 2709 which is also the same type of camera used in the original King Kong (1933).
+The hand-cranked motion-picture camera carried around by Carl Denham, is a genuine antique Bell & Howell 2709, which is also the same type of camera used in the original King Kong (1933).
 According to Peter Jackson's commentary on the extended version of the film, the actual camera was much too heavy to carry around.
-What you see for most of the film is a replica made out of foam.
+What you see for most of the film, is a replica made out of foam.

-(at around 1 min) At the beginning of the film there is a shot of a restaurant in New York called "BG's Sandwiches."
-It is a nod to BG Hacker, who organized and catered the New York premiere parties for Peter Jackson's production people on all three "Lord of the Rings" films.
+(At around one minute) At the beginning of the film, there is a shot of a restaurant in New York City called "BG's Sandwiches."
+It is a nod to BG Hacker, who organized and catered the New York City premiere parties for Peter Jackson's production people on all three "Lord of the Rings" films.

 Peter Jackson had a birthday during the production of the film.
 To commemorate the occasion, the cast of the film secretly shot a short film entitled "The Present" and screened it for Jackson on his birthday.
 The short involved a birthday present that was stolen from Naomi Watts and subsequently traded hands throughout the cast of the film before Lobo Chan (Choy) ultimately ran off with it.
 At the end of the screening, Chan ran into the room and presented Peter Jackson with the actual gift.
 In an interview, Jackson refused to reveal the contents of the box, saying that it shall "remain a mystery."

-(at around 1 min) In the beginning of the movie you see a worker on a steel part.
-Due to the camera angle it is clear he is working on top of the (not yet erected) Empire State Building.
-Camera is directing NE over Chrysler Building and Queens Bridge.
-Empire State was opened in 1931.
+(At around one minute) In the beginning of the movie you see a worker on a steel part.
+Due to the camera angle, he appears to be working on top of the (not yet erected) Empire State Building.
+The camera is facing northeast over the Chrysler Building and Queens Bridge.
+The Empire State Building was opened in 1931.

 Peter Jackson likes to shoot animatics in pre-viz for most of his big action sequences.
 Before the film started shooting, he screened the animatic for his cast and crew, most of whom were in tears at the end of this screening.

-Ann Darrow and Kong have different personalities from their 1933 counter parts.
-Ann in this version is much more braver and confident than her 1933 counter part.
-Even though Ann is scared of Kong at first she soon befriends him and treats him like a pet.
-She is also stubborn as she refused to work for Carl Denham until Jack Driscoll is mentioned.
-Plus she refuses to do more tricks for Kong which angers him and it is implied she resigned from her job after seeing the way Carl Denham treated Kong on Skull Island and refused bribery from him.
-Kong is much more aggressive and frightening than his 1933 counter part.
-Kong in this film does not warm up to Ann at first but befriends her after saving her from the dinosaurs.
+Ann Darrow and Kong have different personalities from their 1933 counterparts.
+Ann, in this version, is much braver and more confident than her 1933 counterpart.
+Even though Ann is scared of Kong at first, she soon befriends him and treats him like a pet.
+She is also stubborn, as she refused to work for Carl Denham until Jack Driscoll is mentioned.
+Plus, she refuses to do more tricks for Kong which angers him, and it is implied she resigned from her job after seeing the way Carl Denham treated Kong on Skull Island and refused bribery from him.
+Kong is much more aggressive and frightening than his 1933 counterpart.
+Kong, in this film, does not warm up to Ann at first, but befriends her after saving her from the dinosaurs.
 It was implied Kong was going to kill Ann as he took her to a part of the island where there were remains of other victims which suggests they were sacrificed to Kong in the past.
-But like a normal gorilla he is a vegetarian as he is seen eating bamboo and like other male gorillas is a silver back.
+But like a normal gorilla, he is a vegetarian, as he is seen eating bamboo, and like other male gorillas, is a Silverback.

-(at around 7 mins) When the thuggish Studio Executive refuses to continue financing Denham's film, he says, "It's not the principle of the thing; it's the money!"
+(At around seven minutes) When the thuggish Studio Executive refuses to continue financing Denham's film, he says, "It's not the principle of the thing; it's the money!"
 This is a saying attributed to legendary showbiz mom Rose Hovick, mother of Gypsy Rose Lee and June Havoc (who is given a Thank You in the credits).

-Even though Englehorn gave orders to turn the ship he is the one who actually finds the island because had the ship not turned the crew would have missed the island and continue going thousands of miles.
+Even though Captain Englehorn gave orders to turn the ship, he is the one who actually finds the island, because had the ship not turned, the crew would have missed the island, and continued going thousands of miles.

-The makeup artists initially tried old-age stipple (applications of liquid latex to create natural wrinkles in skin with little to no prosthetics) on Vicky Haughton, but her skin was simply too good and healthy to wrinkle, so they went with prosthetics instead.
+The make-up artists initially tried old-age stipple (applications of liquid latex to create natural wrinkles in skin with little to no prosthetics) on Vicky Haughton, but her skin was simply too good and healthy to wrinkle, so they went with prosthetics instead.

 Naomi Watts had a horrific fall on the New Zealand set.
 She fell from a height into a ditch, to the shock of the cast and crew.
 She thanked her rigorous practice of yoga for saving her from any permanent damage.

-(at around 2h 35 mins) One of the Times Square shop signs reads "Joseph Berlinger & Co.
+(At around two hours and thirty-five minutes) One of the Times Square shop signs reads "Joseph Berlinger & Co.
 Silks."
-This is a reference to Joe Berlinger, who co-directed three documentaries about the West Memphis 3, a trio of teenagers who were falsely imprisoned for over a decade for a murder they did not commit.
-While they were jailed, King Kong director Peter Jackson was one of the most prominent celebrity activists fighting for the release of the 3 teens.
+This is a reference to Joe Berlinger, who co-directed three documentaries about the West Memphis 3, a trio of teenagers who were falsely imprisoned, for over a decade, for a murder they did not commit.
+While they were jailed, Peter Jackson was one of the most prominent celebrity activists fighting for the release of the three teens.

-Some scenes in the film especially during the voyage are a homage to the James Cameron version of Titanic including the Dolphins swimming in front of the ship, Ann standing at the rear of the ship which Rose also did before trying to kill herself and the ship hitting rocks causing the ship to flood is similar to Titanic hitting an iceberg.
-Plus both films have a main male character named Jack.
+Some scenes in the film, especially during the voyage, are an homage to James Cameron's Titanic (1997), including the dolphins swimming in front of the ship, Ann standing at the rear of the ship, which Rose also did, before trying to kill herself, and the ship hitting rocks causing the ship to flood, is similar to Titanic hitting an iceberg.
+Plus, both films have a main male character named Jack.

 The trivia items below may give away important plot points.

-at around 2h 55 mins) Merian C. Cooper and Ernest B. Schoedsack, the producer and director of the 1933 version, planned on creating a single shot of Kong falling into the distance from the top of the Empire State Building.
-Unfortunately, technology at the time didn't allow for this shot and it looked unrealistic.
+At around two hours and fifty-five minutes) Merian C. Cooper and Ernest B. Schoedsack, the producer and director of the 1933 version, planned on creating a single shot of Kong falling into the distance from the top of the Empire State Building.
+Unfortunately, technology at the time didn't allow for this shot, and it looked unrealistic.
 The idea was scrapped.
-Peter Jackson paid homage to Cooper's original idea by creating this shot at the end in his honor.
+Peter Jackson paid homage to Cooper's original idea, by creating this shot at the end, in his honor.

-at around 12 mins) Fay Wray was in negotiations to appear in the film before she died.
+At around twelve minutes) Fay Wray was in negotiations to appear in the film before she died.
 Peter Jackson wanted her to deliver the legendary last line: "Oh no, it wasn't the airplanes.
 It was beauty killed the beast."
 Instead, Jack Black's character now makes a reference to her as he is searching for a leading actress for his film, suggesting a "Fay" as a possible candidate.
-Colin Hanks's character responds by saying, "She's already filming something for RKO," which in reality was the original King Kong (1933).
+Colin Hanks's character responds by saying, "She's already filming something for R.K.O.", which in reality was the original King Kong (1933).
 Black responds, "Cooper.
 I should have known," a reference to original Kong director Merian C. Cooper.

 In the Broadway show, where Kong is the unwilling star, the "native dancers" are dressed in the same costumes as the Skull Island natives in the original 1933 King Kong (1933).
 (The men wear furry gorilla costumes, and the women wear grass skirts and coconut brassieres.)
-The theater orchestra (led by composer 'Howard Shore (I)') plays sections from Max Steiner's score from the original film.
+The theater orchestra (led by composer Howard Shore) plays sections from Max Steiner's score from the original film.
 During the "native dance" number, the orchestra plays the music from Steiner's score that is heard in the original film during the Skull Island natives' sacrifice dance.
 When the fake "Ann Darrow" (played by Julia Walshaw, Naomi Watts's stand-in) appears on stage before Kong, the theater orchestra plays the music from Steiner's score that is heard in the original film when Kong first appears before Fay Wray.

-The three Rexes Kong fights are easily distinguishable by the constellation of their teeth.
-Incidentally, the first Rex to appear on screen is also the first to be defeated whereas the Rex Kong kills during the fight's climactic scene is the second one to appear.
+The three V-Rexes Kong fights are distinguishable by the configuration of their teeth.
+The first V-Rex to appear on-screen is also the first to be defeated, whereas the V-Rex Kong kills during the fight's climactic scene is the one that appeared second.